 Easy Chicken Recipe Ideas:

 Chicken can be an easy and quick meal when properly done.
 A chicken breast, thigh, or leg can be quickly pan cooked and then served with a variety of sauces.
 Boneless chicken cooks very quickly, but bone in pieces can still be a reasonably quick meal.
-You can also use chicken tenders, precooked chicken, rotisserie chicken or leftover roast chicken.
 Try these ideas to get you started.

 Start with a sauteed chicken breast or thigh: